 3: The Aumetz Iron Mine

-A Memory of Mining The Aumetz iron mine is a deserted mining site, a reminder of the region's former industrial activity.
-This place offers a nostalgic atmosphere for urbex enthusiasts.
+A Remnant of Mining: The Aumetz iron mine is a deserted mining site, a reminder of the region's former industrial activity.
+This place offers a nostalgic atmosphere for urban exploration enthusiasts.

 Site Features